Beginner level

 Managing Expectations and Follow-Up

-Selective herbicides typically take 1-2 weeks to show visible effects, with weeds first becoming distorted and yellowed before dying back completely.
-Don't be tempted to reapply if results aren't immediately obvious—patience is essential.
+Selective herbicides typically take one to two weeks to show visible effects, with weeds first becoming distorted and yellowed before dying back completely.
+Don’t be tempted to reapply if results aren’t immediately obvious.
+Patience is essential.

 Most products provide effective control for a full growing season, though some persistent weeds may require follow-up treatments.
 Always wait at least the minimum interval specified on the product label before reapplying.